Andrea St. Julian, esq.

-Andrea serves on the Boards of ACLU San Diego and Imperial Counties and Earl B. Gilliam Bar Association, and is President and Co-Founder of Community Advocates for Just and Moral Governance, San Diego’s community-based legal impact organization.
-She is a representative on San Diego's Coalition for Police Accountability and Transparency.
+Andrea serves on the Board of ACLU San Diego and Imperial Counties and is President and Co-Founder of Community Advocates for Just and Moral Governance, San Diego’s community-based legal impact organization.

 Andrea is the original author of the proposed amendment to the San Diego City Charter that later became Measure B (2020), serving a central role in the creation of the independent, community-led Commission on Police Practices in the City of San Diego.